superbunker/Website/_guides/community-support-for-automations.md

 - [LICENSE](#license)
 - [CODE_OF_CONDUCT.md](#codeofconduct)

 ---
 <a name="contributing"></a>
 ## CONTRIBUTING.md
-*The contributing.md file communicates how people should contribute to your project.*
+**The contributing.md file communicates how people should contribute to your project.**

-Include the type of contribution you’re looking for:
+Include the type of contribution you’re looking for.
+For example:
 - maintenance
 - refactoring
 - peer review